Cape Gateway

 • The background and history of the complaint.

-• The steps you have taken to solve the problem yourself.
+• The reasons why you feel the Public Protector should investigate the complaint.
+The steps you've taken to solve the problem yourself.

 • Specific details - names of officials, dates etc.